I never really considered myself a spiritual person.

 But the past few weeks have made me reconsider what I believe about myself.

 December is a month full of joyous celebrations.
-Some may even say that is their favourite month of the year!
+Some may even say that it is their favourite month of the year!

-The latest events in my life allowed me to take a step back and really go deep within in myself.
+The latest events in my life allowed me to take a step back and really go deep within myself.

 - Where do you see yourself in 5 years?

 - What’s your take on X, Y or Z?

 As I sit here writing this down I can’t help but take a moment to breathe in and look outside my window.

 The first snowfall or winter storm.
 Nonetheless I know I’m safe inside.